mariadb-corporation/mariadb-columnstore-tools/mcsimport/README.md

 ### -C escape_character
 By default mcsimport uses the double-quote character `"` as escaping character.
 It can be changed through the command line parameter -C. The escaping character's length is limited to 1.

+### -fib file_input_buffer
+By default mcsimport uses a file input buffer of 209,715,200 Byte (200 MiB) to cache the input file in RAM.
+It can be changed through the command line parameter -fib.
+A minimum file input buffer of 33,554,432 (32 MiB) is required.

+### -fibwt file_input_buffer_wait_time
+By default mcsimport uses a file input buffer wait time of 100 ms. A thread waits this time if the file input buffer is full / empty to give another thread time to fill / empty the buffer.
+It can be changed through the command line parameter -fibwt.
+A minimum file input buffer wait time of 10 ms is required.

+### -clb csv_line_buffer
+By default mcsimport uses a csv line buffer of 1,500,000 to cache parsed csv lines in RAM.
+It can be changed through the command line parameter -clb.
+A minimum csv line buffer of 150,000 is required.

+### -clbwt csv_line_buffer_wait_time
+By default mcsimport uses a csv line buffer wait time of 100 ms. A thread waits this time if the csv line buffer is full / empty to give another thread time to fill / empty the buffer.
+It can be changed through the command line parameter -clbwt.
+A minimum csv line buffer wait time of 10 ms is required.

 ### -header
 Choose this flag to ignore the first line of the input CSV file as header.
 (It won't be injected)